 North Dakota narrows field for new state land commissioner

 BISMARCK, N.D.
-(AP) — A search committee reviewing applicants for a new North Dakota land commissioner has narrowed the field to three people.
+(AP) — A search committee reviewing applicants for a new North Dakota land commissioner has narrowed the field to eight people.

 Incumbent Lance Gaebe (GAY’-bee) was appointed in 2010 by then-Gov. John Hoeven and his term expires at the end of the year.
-He reapplied for the position and is a finalist.
+He reapplied for the position.